-In getting around Baguio, one can go DIY if you are on a shoestring budget or an arranged tour package.
-The sample DIY itinerary below is good for 3 days and 2 nights which assumes a party of two and will set back a budget of P1,270+ per person, excluding expenses for activities in the park, accommodation, souvenir and other incidentals.
+In getting around Baguio, you may avail a tour package or go DIY if you are on a shoestring budget.
+The sample Baguio City DIY itinerary below is good for 3 days and 2 nights which assumes a party of two and will set back a budget of P1,270+ per person, excluding expenses for activities in the park, accommodation, souvenir and other incidentals.

 - BenCab Museum is closed on Mondays.

 - The jeep terminals are mostly located near Baguio Public Market at the lower part of the Session road.

 - The Harrison Night Market is the most known place to buy Ukay-Ukay clothes.
 Stalls will start opening at 9:00 p.m. and closing at 2:00 a.m.